-28. The proposed layout arranges a terrace of dwellings facing towards Belvoir Street with private gardens to the rear and parking to the north of the site.
+- 22. The proposed layout arranges a terrace of dwellings facing towards Belvoir Street with private gardens to the rear and parking to the north of the site.
 The main constraints of the site are trees along its boundaries.
 In order to redevelop the site it is proposed to remove the category C trees to the southwest of the site (consisting of two Alders, a group of Swedish whitebeam and some Laurel hedging).
-Higher quality category B trees to the north, east and southeast of the site are proposed to be retained.

-- 29. Given the constraints of the trees the layout proposed is considered to be the most effective way to efficiently redevelop the site.
-Subject to specific landscaping details and boundary treatments the proposals will allow for a clear definition of public and private space with active frontages facing both Belvoir and Stafford Street. - 30.
+Higher quality category B trees to the north, east and southeast of the site are proposed to be retained. - 23.
+Given the constraints of the trees the layout proposed is considered to be the most effective way to efficiently redevelop the site.
+Subject to specific landscaping details and boundary treatments the proposals will allow for a clear definition of public and private space with active frontages facing both Belvoir and Stafford Street. - 24.
 The surrounding area is predominately of Victorian terraces.
 The original proposals were neither contemporary nor a well considered pastiche.
 Following comments from the conservation officer there have been minor amendments to the proposals to more closely emulate the typical Norwich Victorian vernacular terrace via amendments to window proportions, lintels and sills.
-The design of the proposals in their amended form is considered to be acceptable subject to specific details of materials which should be conditioned. - 31.
+The design of the proposals in their amended form is considered to be acceptable subject to specific details of materials which should be conditioned.
+The site is adjacent to the Heigham Grove Conservation Area which is located to the rear of the site, it is not considered that the proposals would affect the character or appearance of the Conservation Area. - 25.
 Specific details of boundary treatments including hard and soft landscaping would be critical to the success of the proposals.
-The current proposals in terms of the landscaping indicated are considered to be acceptable in principle; however more specific details in relation to species, materials and ongoing maintenance should form a condition of any consent. - 32.
+The current proposals in terms of the landscaping indicated are considered to be acceptable in principle; however more specific details in relation to species, materials and ongoing maintenance should form a condition of any consent. - 26.
 A resident has raised concern over security to the rear of a property in Heigham Road due to the location of proposed rear access paths proposed on the site.
-The rear boundary to the properties at Heigham Road would be unaltered by the proposals; however the boundary currently benefits from greater levels of overlooking than it would do under the current proposals.
+The rear boundary to the properties at Heigham Road would be unaltered by the proposals, however the boundary currently benefits from greater levels of overlooking than it would do under the current proposals.
 No access gate is shown to the pathways.
 Whilst rear paths are considered to be necessary to allow access to the rear gardens of the proposed properties for bin and cycle storage it is considered that the security of the rear pathways can be improved by conditioning a requirement for lockable gates to the entrances to the rear access paths.
 This will involve a boundary on the land between the site and the gable end of number 2 Stafford Street.
 The area was originally indentified as outside the site boundary, however ownership has since been clarified and the land is within the same ownership as the application site.
-Therefore a Grampian condition can ensure the provision of such a boundary and the landscaping of the area behind. - 33.
-The size of the development is below the threshold for an energy efficiency statement; however the design and access statement submitted with the application details that the applicants are committed to achieving code for sustainable homes level 4.
-Part of the proposals to achieve this include solar thermal panels on the west elevation, specific details of which should be conditioned to ensure their projection from the roof slope is limited. - 34.
-Policy 3 of the emerging JCS has a requirement for all housing developments to achieve code level 4 for water.
-The applicants have advised that the scheme will meet code for sustainable homes level 4 and it is recommended that a condition is imposed to require code level 4 to be met for water.
+Therefore a Grampian condition can ensure the provision of such a boundary and the landscaping of the area behind. - 27.
+The size of the development is below the threshold for an energy efficiency statement, however the design and access statement submitted with the application details that the applicants are committed to achieving code for sustainable homes level 4.
+Part of the proposals to achieve this include solar thermal panels on the west elevation, specific details of which should be conditioned to ensure their projection from the roof slope is limited.